OpusCapita/react-crudeditor/README.md

        * raw filter as communicated to React Components rendering Search fields */
       formatedFilter: {
-        <field name>: <serializable, filter value for the field formated to corresponding Component API Type>,
+        <field name>: <serializable, filter value for the field formated to corresponding UI Type>,
         ...
       },